sgsbucket/animan.doc/source/renderman/installation.rst

 Installation
 =========================
+Your customer support team member will provide you with the latest installer for renderman.

 1. Copy the renderman installer to a folder.

- Everything that renderman produces will be stored in this folder, so be sure to choose a folder that can hold a couple T of files.
+ Everything that renderman produces will be stored in this folder, so be sure to choose a folder that can hold 2 TB of files.

 2. Run the installer.